ana42742/SpendingTrackerJavaJDBC/README.md

 # SpendingTrackerJavaJDBC

-An expense manager that uses MySQL to for the backend (and JDBC) and Swing frames for frontend GUI.
+An expense manager that uses MySQL for the backend (and JDBC) and Swing frames for frontend GUI.
 # HomePage

 <img width="830" alt="Screenshot 2022-08-21 at 12 13 25 PM" src="https://user-images.githubusercontent.com/95476298/185779105-2efac855-dffc-4f5a-918c-3411ec8084b1.png">